 Transforms developer tools and culture.

-Woolworths is hoping to remodel the way it develops software so that engineers can move between internal projects and business units “with relative ease”.
+Woolworths hopes to remodel the way it creates software so that engineers can move between internal projects and business units “with relative ease.”

-Head of technology, cloud and platform engineering Josh Rogers told a GitHub webinar last week that although the retailer’s efforts are “relatively new”, it is starting to create some ‘elasticity’ in its workforce and to see the impact of those efforts.
+Head of Technology, Cloud and Platform Engineering Josh Rogers told a GitHub webinar last week that while the retailer’s efforts are “relatively new,” it is starting to create a “elasticity” in its workforce and to see the impact of these efforts.

 He noted it was desirable for engineers to be able to move “between different projects and applications or even different business units”.

 “Especially within Woolworths, we have different businesses that operate in different ways,” Rogers said.

 “One of the great things that I know to be coming is ephemeral development environments, so having a model, a development environment, that can be easily launched has all the right software and tools built into solve or to deliver and develop. against the technology and stack of specific business units.

 “That is going to be another huge advancement and allow for our engineers to continue momentum as they transition between one project to another.”

 Rogers suggested that mobility between projects could allow engineers to join projects they were particularly passionate about.